Vicg853/obsidian-md-storage/Langs&Runtimes/Rust/Syntax/Match expr.md

 }
 ```

+##
 Matches are exhaustive, that is: all possibilities MUST be handled.
-In a case of innumerable variants we may use the underscore ``_`` to handle all non handled cases by default.
+In some cases, we may not wan't to handle each & every case.
+For that, we may use the underscore ``_`` to handle all non handled cases by default.

 ```rust
 enum SectionSecondType {